-BACKGROUND: Patients with cystic fibrosis (CF) may be at risk for micronutrient depletion, particularly during periods of illness and infection.
+© 2015 The American Society for Parenteral and Enteral Nutrition.
+Background: Patients with cystic fibrosis (CF) may be at risk for micronutrient depletion, particularly during periods of illness and infection.
 The purpose of this study was to investigate serum micronutrient status over time in adults with CF initially hospitalized with a pulmonary exacerbation.
-MATERIALS AND METHODS: This was an ancillary study of a multicenter trial investigating the role of high-dose vitamin D supplementation in 24 adults with CF (mean age, 29.6 ± 7.3 years).
+Materials and Methods: This was an ancillary study of a multicenter trial investigating the role of high-dose vitamin D supplementation in 24 adults with CF (mean age, 29.6 ± 7.3 years).
 We measured serum concentrations of copper (Cu), iron (Fe), calcium (Ca), magnesium (Mg), potassium (K), and sulfur (S) in subjects at the beginning of a pulmonary exacerbation and again at 3 months.
-RESULTS: Serum concentrations of Cu, Fe, and Ca were significantly lower at baseline compared with 3 months following the pulmonary exacerbation (Cu: baseline, 1.5 ± 0.6 vs 3 months, 1.6 ± 0.6 μg/mL, P =.027; Fe: 0.8 ± 0.3 vs 1.3 ± 1.1 μg/mL, P =.026; Ca: 9.7 ± 0.8 vs 10.8 ± 2.0 mg/dL, P =.024).
+Results: Serum concentrations of Cu, Fe, and Ca were significantly lower at baseline compared with 3 months following the pulmonary exacerbation (Cu: baseline, 1.5 ± 0.6 vs 3 months, 1.6 ± 0.6 μg/mL, P =.027; Fe: 0.8 ± 0.3 vs 1.3 ± 1.1 μg/mL, P =.026; Ca: 9.7 ± 0.8 vs 10.8 ± 2.0 mg/dL, P =.024).
 Serum concentrations of K, Mg, and S did not change over time (K: baseline, 4.9 ± 0.3 vs 3 months, 5.1 ± 0.5 mEq/L; Mg: 1.8 ± 0.2 vs 2.0 ± 0.3 mg/dL; S: 1288.6 ± 343 vs 1309.9 ± 290 μg/mL; P >.05 for all).
-CONCLUSION: Serum concentrations of Cu, Fe, and Ca increased significantly several months following recovery from acute pulmonary exacerbation in adults with CF. This may reflect decreased inflammation, improved food intake, and/or increased absorption following recovery.
+Conclusion: Serum concentrations of Cu, Fe, and Ca increased significantly several months following recovery from acute pulmonary exacerbation in adults with CF. This may reflect decreased inflammation, improved food intake, and/or increased absorption following recovery.